Helen Clark (British politician)

 Helen Rosemary Clark (née Dyche; born 23 December 1954) is an English politician.
 She was the Labour Member of Parliament for the Peterborough constituency from 1997 until the 2005 general election, when she lost her seat to Conservative Stewart Jackson.
-She was elected to Parliament under the name Helen Brinton.
+She was elected to Parliament as Helen Brinton in the elections of 1997 and 2001, before taking her married name in the latter year.